teamsoranzo/QTL_IMD_Finemap/Blueprint_Phase2_data/README.md

 ## Processing of the BLUEPRINT phase 2 data

 - **Genotype data processing**
-  - Full pipeline for Genotype refinement and Imputation + Phasing is documented in *Genotype_refinement_AND_Imputation_pipeline.md*
+  - Full pipeline for Genotype refinement and Imputation + Phasing
 - **QTL mapping**
-  - Full pipeline for QTL mapping is documented in *QTL_mapping/QTL_mapping_pipeline.md*
+  - Full pipeline for QTL mapping